plentymarkets/docs-raw/plentyInterface/Property.md

 Clears the filter array.

-### PropertyMarketRepositoryContract<a name="property_contracts_propertymarketrepositorycontract"></a>
+### PropertyGroupNameRepositoryContract<a name="property_contracts_propertygroupnamerepositorycontract"></a>

-This interface allows you to get, list, create, update and delete property markets.
+This interface allows you to get, list, create, update and delete property group names.

 #### Namespace